libktx/ktx/scene2d/README.md

 #### `KWidgets`

-_This section is about details of the implementation of the DSL._
+> This section describes the internal implementation of the DSL.

 To avoid method collisions and ease the implementation of type-safe builders, most so-called "parental" widgets (extending `Group` class) were extended with `K` prefix. `Table`-extending widgets in `ktx-scene2d` now implement the `KTable`